 F. CECILIA TUBBS

-Mrs. (Fanny) Cecilia Tubbs (née Minet) was born in Rome in 1831.
-In 1861 she married Colonel Tubbs of the Royal Artillery and they settled in St Leonards in 1863, making their home at Capel-ne-Ferne, Pevensey Road.
-The Colonel died in 1891 and afterwards she was often known as 'Mrs Colonel Tubbs'.
+Born Fanny Minet in Rome in 1831, in 1861 she married Colonel Tubbs of the Royal Artillery.
+They settled in St Leonards in 1863, making their home at Capel-ne-Ferne, on the corner of Albany Road and Pevensey Road.
+The Colonel died in 1891.

-She was deeply against the 'White Slave Trade' - trafficking girls for prostitution - and while abroad she followed up the misdoings of a man involved with this, with the result that he received two years' imprisonment.
+She was deeply against the "White Slave Trade" - trafficking young girls for prostitution - and while abroad she followed up the misdoings of a man involved with this, with the result that he received two years' imprisonment.

 In the 1870s Mrs. Tubbs headed a group of Hastings women philanthropists who founded a club at 55 Cambridge Road for women shop workers, based on YWCA principles.
 She gave educational lectures at the club and took part in the musical entertainments.

 She was the first woman elected to the Hastings school board in 1880.
 After fighting much prejudice and hostility, she was returned with the largest number of votes.
 Another of her great passions was poor law work and, along with Dr. Elizabeth Blackwell and other progressive women in Hastings, she succeeded in getting the first woman elected to the Hastings Board of Guardians, despite enormous opposition.